 System Scored: Code

-Passed Unit Tests is currently the only signal that is included within this group.
+Unit Test Accuracy is currently the only signal that is included within this group.
 Your team likely has chosen Qualified due to its powerful code challenge functionality, so its likely that this signal will be the most utilized within your assessments.
 As additional signal types get added, this group may expand.

 System Scored: Questions

 Answer Accuracy is currently the only signal that is included within this group.
 This score is derived from the number of correct answers on a Q&A challenge.
 As additional signal types are added, this group may expand.

 Q&A challenge question can be assigned different points, so the correctness score has weighting built into it via this points system.
 Question choices themselves can even be assigned different points compared to other choice options.
 This is not the case with coding challenges, all unit tests on a coding challenge count the same.

 This group comprises all signals which are scored via reviewer scorecards.
 A reviewer scorecard is shown to reviewers when they are reviewing solutions, allowing them to rate on a 5 point scale.